 Mr. Holmes was sworn in as a Deputy Commissioner on July 7, 1995.

 Victoria M. Homick was appointed Deputy Commissioner of the North Carolina Industrial Commission on September 1, 2008.
-Previously, she served the Commission as law clerk to Chair Pamela T. Young.
+Previously, she served the Commission as law clerk to former Chair Pamela T. Young.
 In addition, she has served the Commission as a Special Deputy Commissioner, hearing erroneous conviction cases.
 She also has workers’ compensation experience with the States of Georgia and Ohio, where she was a hearing officer.

 She is a member of the North Carolina, Florida, Georgia, Wisconsin, and Ohio State Bars, the North Carolina Bar Association and its Workers' Compensation Section.
 Victoria Homick and her husband, Daniel, a corporate real estate attorney, are the parents of four children.